GHCharlesLau/AI-for-research-nexusAI/README.md

 Our replication is structured into two main parts, focusing on different methodological components of large language model (LLM) applications in business research.

-Part I — Embedding & Prompt-Based Methods
+## Part I — Embedding & Prompt-Based Methods

-This section focuses on reproducing and extending the embedding-based and prompt-based approaches described in the original paper.

-Prompt-Based Replication
-We reimplemented the prompt design strategies described in the original study.
-In addition, we experimented with a newer frontier model (GPT-5.2) to evaluate performance differences relative to earlier LLM configurations.
-All prompt scripts and experiments are located in:

-Embedding-Based Methods

-This section implements embedding-based representations used in the original study.
-The corresponding scripts and data processing pipelines can be found in

-Due to file size limitations, some embedding outputs and intermediate data files are stored externally in https://drive.google.com/drive/folders/1a6JvDSDEV4S61U3jmvkfbh54J4TCytip?usp=drive_link

 Part I Presentation Recording

 The presentation recording for Part I (Embedding & Prompt) is available here: https://drive.google.com/file/d/1TGYBFzn8r9K5zAJ5JVqe4C5xfApNSNrR/view?usp=drive_link

+This section focuses on reproducing and extending the embedding-based and prompt-based approaches described in the original paper.

+### Prompt-Based Replication
+- Reimplemented prompt design strategies described in the original study
+- Evaluated a frontier model (GPT-5.2) for performance comparison

+All prompt scripts and experiments are located in Prompt/For Prompt Engineering Method.ipynb

+### Embedding-Based Methods
+- Implemented the embedding pipeline described in the original study
+- Replicated downstream analysis based on embedding features
+- Compared embedding-based results with prompt-based approaches

+The corresponding scripts and data processing pipelines can be found in Emedding/For CTR prediction using OpenAI Embedding.ipynb and Emedding/For CTR prediction using Word2Vec256 Embedding.ipynb.

+> Due to file size limitations, some embedding outputs and intermediate data files are stored externally in https://drive.google.com/drive/folders/1a6JvDSDEV4S61U3jmvkfbh54J4TCytip?usp=drive_link